-Many WordPress users experience frustrating errors that prevent their sites from functioning properly.
-One of these errors is error 429, also known as “Too Many Requests”.
-This is a server error that occurs when a user or script tries to execute too many queries in a short time.
+Many WordPress users experience frustrating errors that prevent their sites from working properly.
+One of these errors is the 429 error, also known as “Too Many Requests.”
+This is a server error that occurs when a user or script tries to perform too many requests in a short period of time.
 Below is a guide to help you fix this problem.

 1. Check the request limit on the server